GregLeBarbar/bdd-calculator-js/README.md

 En effet, au début j'avais la feature suivante :

 ```
+Scenario: Mutiplication of 2 numbers
     Given the numbers 2 and 2
     When they are multiplied together
     Then should the result be 4
 ```

 Résultat: